 Chili Stuffed Potato Skins with Blue Cheese Greek Yogurt Dressing are baked to extra crispy and filled with hearty chili and topped with a tangy blue cheese sauce.

-Nothing goes together more than game watching, beer-drinking, and potatoes skins.
+Nothing goes together more than game watching, beer-drinking, and bite sized potato appetizers.
 Who knew the most popular way for restaurants to use leftover potatoes would become so popular for the home cook?

 There are basically three components to these Chili Stuffed Potato Skins with Blue Cheese Greek Yogurt Dressing.